 Hangzhou city and surroundings

-The provincial capital of Zhejiang
+The provincial capital of

-, 200 kilometres southwest of Shanghai, is one of the most beautiful cities in China, known for its beautiful landscape and the finest green tea in China - the Lung Ching.
+known for its beautiful landscape and the finest green tea in China - the Lung Ching.
 Hangzhou is one of the 10 most visited destinations in China.
-The city centre is located directly on the eastern shore of the West Lake (see picture), because only from this side the lake is not surrounded by mountains and hills.
-Stadtplan von Hangzhou

-South of the city runs the Qian Tang River, which flows into the East China Sea shortly after Hangzhou.
+A rough city map of Hangzhou South of the city runs the Qian Tang River, which flows into the East China Sea shortly after Hangzhou.

 The first reliable written record of the town is found in the historical records (Shi Ji) from Sima Qian (145 - 87 b.o.c.).
 Afterwards the first emperor of China (Qin Shi Huang Di), who had just on his 5th and last round trip through the country, in the year 210 B.C.E. by here from the Qian Tang River and was prevented from doing so by a storm.
 The town remained a small, insignificant district town for a long time afterwards.
 The ascent Hangzhous has 3 events to thank for in the period between the 6th and 12th centuries: